okcashpro/okcash/docs/docs/community/best-practices.md

 ## Pre-Review with AI

-Before submitting a Pull Request (PR), we strongly recommend conducting a pre-review using an AI tool, such as [Coderabbit](https://www.coderabbit.ai/) or [Sweep](https://www.coderabbit.ai/).
-This preliminary step helps identify potential issues and provides recommendations for improvement before human intervention.
+Before submitting a Pull Request (PR), we strongly recommend conducting a pre-review using an AI tool, such as [Coderabbit](https://www.coderabbit.ai/), [Sweep](https://www.coderabbit.ai/), [Cursor](https://www.cursor.so/), or language models like OpenAI's ChatGPT, Claude, etc. This preliminary step helps identify potential issues and provides recommendations for improvement before human intervention.
 Addressing AI-generated feedback allows contributors to enhance the quality of their submission, ensuring that the subsequent human review is more focused, efficient, and substantive.

 ## Checklist for Each New PR

 When creating a new PR, a checklist is automatically included through the PR template.
 Each item in this checklist must be addressed before the PR can be marked as "Ready for Review"; otherwise, the PR should remain in a draft (WIP) state.
 Here are some best practices we recommend:

 1. **Merge Latest Main**: Ensure your branch is up to date by merging the latest `main` branch (`git merge origin/main`).
-2. **Run Tests**: Execute all tests to verify that existing functionalities remain intact and unaffected by your changes.
+2. **Run Tests**: Execute all tests (`pnpm test`) to verify that existing functionalities remain intact and unaffected by your changes.
 3. **Draft PR**: If the work is incomplete or requires early feedback, initiate a Draft PR to communicate progress and invite community input.
 4. **Review Actions**: Complete all actions outlined in the PR template to ensure that each checklist item has been appropriately addressed.
-5. **Category Prefix**: Apply a category prefix to the PR title (e.g., `fix`, `feat`, `refactor`) to maintain uniformity and adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+5. **Category Prefix**: Apply a category prefix to the PR title (e.g., `fix`, `feat`, `refactor`, `docs`) to maintain uniformity and adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+This ensures that all contributions are consistent, facilitating better traceability and comprehensibility of changes.

-PRs must include a category prefix that corresponds to the type of change being made (e.g., `fix`, `feat`, `refactor`, `docs`).
-This prefix must be explicitly stated in the PR title (e.g., `fix: <description>`).
-Adhering to this convention ensures that all contributions are consistent with the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification, facilitating better traceability and comprehensibility of changes.

 Moreover, each PR should address only a single issue to enhance clarity and manageability.
 Once a PR is approved, it will be merged by a core developer.